-The second book of my Raising Arcadia trilogy has just been published!
+The second book of my Raising Arcadia trilogy is now available worldwide!

 To understand the present, Arcadia Greentree must dig deep into her past.

 Her family torn apart by tragedy, Arcadia tries to locate the “professor” whom she believes to be ultimately responsible.
 A series of clues lead her to Oxford University and a confrontation with her enemy—but all is not as it seems.